 We strive to keep PyRadiomics as bug free as possible by thoroughly testing new additions before including them in the stable version.
 However, nothing is perfect, and some bugs may therefore exist.
-Report yours by opening an issue on the GitHub or contact us at the pyradiomics email list.
+Report yours by opening an issue on the GitHub.
 If you want to help in fixing it, we'd welcome you to open up a pull request with your suggested fix.